Koffee With Karan: Alia And Varun Discuss Love, Sex And Deceit

-On Koffee With Karan, Alia And Varun Dhawanproved once again that they are the cutest young onscreen couple in Bollywood right now.
+On Koffee With Karan, Alia And Varun Dhawan proved once again that they are the cutest young onscreen couple in Bollywood right now.
 The episode was unique in its own way.
 This was the second time Karan Johar invited Alia Bhatt and Varun Dhawan in the same season.
 Alia already appeared on the show with Shahrukh Khan, and Varun appeared with Arjun Kapoor.
 However, nobody was complaining anyway.

 Alia and Varun started talking about the first time they met each other.
 But, Varun was more interested in talking about the time when Karan got angry with Varun and his Student of the Year costar Sidharth during the shoot.
 Varun said the director threw a sheet of paper at them and asked them to keep quiet.
 Varun said the sheet hit his face.
 Karan did not miss any chance to mention his favorite Hollywood actress Meryl Streep.
 He said he behaved like her in Devil Wears Prada.